Bet Sizing In No Limit Poker

 If you are unable to make the correct sized bets at each stage of the hand, you will find that you will have a very big leak in your game.

-How should you size your bets?
+How to size your bets.

-The size of any bet you make should always be in relation to the current size of the pot.
 Therefore before making any bet or raise, you should always keep in mind how much money is currently in the pot.
 This is because the amount you bet into the pot will determine what pot odds your opponents are getting, and so they will either be making a call with the correct odds, or making a call with the incorrect odds.

 Every time our opponent makes a call with the incorrect odds, we are making a profit as they are making a fundamental mistake, so it is important that we make good size bets to make sure our opponents can these mistakes by calling.